Why I Quit Being a Baha’i

 The majority of people I find in positions of authority in the Baha’i faith are nice people.
 They try to be nicer, too.

 There have been many good people who’ve changed the world for the better and who didn’t do it for religious reasons.
-In fact, the majority did not, I claim, anecdotally.
+In fact, the majority did not, I spuriously claim, anecdotally (scientists, philosophers, inventors, and so on).

 But I’ve also met Baha’i racists.
 Baha’i bigots.
 Baha’is obsessed with wealth or class.
-Ignorant Baha’is who spout homophobic crap or conspiracy theories.
+Ignorant Baha’is who spout homophobic tropes or conspiracy theories.
 Just awful people.
-These people aren’t just randoms, they can be people elected to positions of authority.
+These people aren’t just randoms; they can be people elected to positions of authority.
 They can dupe other people.

 So I haven’t seen a causal relationship between being a Baha’i and being a better person.